DataWaveAnalytics/pasmoqap/README.md

 A set of 22 benchmark instances used in the paper: "PasMoQAP: A Parallel Asynchronous Memetic Algorithm for solving the Multi-Objective Quadratic Assignment Problem"

+The *data* directory stores the instances and the *stats* directory stores the summary of statistics obtained when using the instance generator proposed by Knowles.

 # Title
 PasMoQAP: A Parallel Asynchronous Memetic Algorithm for solving the Multi-Objective Quadratic Assignment Problem